Let’s face it, Jeff Bezos didn’t become one of the world’s richest people without skimming a bit off the top of every Amazon sale.

 The most efficient way to avoid fees and run learn is by trickling in inventory from a 3rd party warehouse (or home) in the country you’re selling in.

+What is an Amazon IPI Score?
 IPI Scores measure a seller’s inventory health.
 The score’s based on excess inventory, in-stock inventory, stranded inventory, and sell-through rate.
 The sell through rate is calculated by dividing the amount of units sold/shipped versus the amount of units in-stock in the last 90 days.
+It’s measured with a 0-1000 ranking.
+Amazon states that scores above 450 are considered healthy.
+Lower IPI scores results in higher storage fees and restricted storage limits.
+Stranded inventory is when a seller is actively paying storage fees, but not selling any product. |

 Can I Store Excess Inventory in Private Storage?